-Press the Back context-sensitive soft key to keep existing configurations and return to the Preferences menu.
+- Press the On context-sensitive soft key to turn on alphanumeric dialing. - Press the Back context-sensitive soft key to keep existing configurations and return to the Preferences menu.

-To disable alphabetic mode and configure numeric mode as the default:
+To disable alphabetic mode and set numeric mode as the default:

 Press the Prefs context-sensitive soft key, and then select Misc Options.
 Highlight Alpha Dialing, and then press the Change context-sensitive soft key.
+2. Choose one of the following: